regikov/fullstack-knoweledge-hub/README.md

 # What is this repo?

-This space is a collection of learning materials, my notes and excercises for anyone wanting to learn Full-Stack Wev development.
+This space is a collection of learning materials, my notes and excercises for anyone wanting to learn Full-Stack Web development.

 Please feel free to clone/fork :)
 Any contribution is appreciated